blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 ## Abilities
 When performing actions, the keeper may call for ability checks.
 These are the abilities used.

-- Strength(STR): Lift, climb, carry, grapple, throw, punch, and perform tasks that require brute force.
+- Strength(STR): Lift, climb, carry, grapple, throw
-- Dexterity(DEX): Sprint, jump, duck, dodge, sneak, and perform acrobatic Techniques.
+- Dexterity(DEX): Sprint, jump, duck, sneak, aim
-- Constitution(CON): Resist the effects of poison, toxins, fatigue, and illness.
-Determines your maximum hit points.
+- Constitution(CON): Take hits, resist harm
-- Intelligence(INT): Process, calculate, remember, and reason through complex information.
+- Intelligence(INT): Remember, reason, calculate
-- Wisdom(WIS): Intuit, deduce, and read between the lines.
-Particularly good for resisting mind-altering magic, reading the intentions of others, and perceiving the world around you.
+- Wisdom(WIS): Sense, intuit, control emotions
-- Charisma(CHA): Joke, flatter, persuade, lie, bluff, perform, and intimidate others.
-Useful wherever talking or looking good is needed.
+- Charisma(CHA): Joke, intimidate, persuade, deceive

 ### Modifiers
 The keeper may ask you to make a check to succeed an attempted action or to resist negative effects.
 Roll a 1d20 and add the modifier for the relevant ability.